pescadores/pescador/docs/index.rst

 On top of this basic functionality, pescador provides the following tools:

-    - Buffering of sampled data into fixed-size batches (see :ref:`BufferedStreamer`)
+    - A :ref:`Streamer` allows you to turn a finite-lifecycle generator into an infinte stream with `cycle()`, by automatically restarting the generator if it completes.
-    - Multiplexing multiple data streams with dynamic (see :ref:`Mux`)
+    - Multiplexing multiple data streams (see :ref:`Mux`)
+    - Transform or modify streams with Maps (see :ref:`Processing Data Streams`)
     - Parallel processing (see :ref:`ZMQStreamer`)
+    - Buffering of sampled data into fixed-size batches (see :ref:`buffer_stream`)

 For examples of each of these use-cases, refer to the :ref:`Examples` section.